honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 There is a chance your company already is pretty cool, but people still imagine Dilbert strips when you offer them a job.
 That's because they have no idea what you do and how you do it.
 You probably have zero presence in the community of developers.

 Do you and your engineers attend [developer meetups](http://meetup.com/)?
 Do you send them to [conferences](http://konfery.cz/)?
 Do they speak at conferences?
 Do you sponsor events?
 Do you have conference booths where I could speak with your recruiters and employees?
 Do you have a funny sticker I can put on my laptop lid?
-Do you host any events? ([Look at Y-Soft!](https://www.meetup.com/ysoft-th/) [Look at Apiary!](https://www.meetup.com/apiaryio/)) All that shows you care about engineering.
-All that makes you a visible member of the community.
+Do you host any events? ([Look at Y-Soft!](https://www.meetup.com/ysoft-th/) [Look at Apiary!](https://www.meetup.com/apiaryio/)) All that makes you a visible member of the community.
 All that puts real people in front of your candidates instead of shiny claims and anonymous logos.

 Seems hard?
 Hire a Developer Relations person (often shortened as DevRel), i.e. someone, who coordinates all your activities towards developers.
-General Public Relations doesn't count and won't work (goes to the pathetic category).
-Engineers are special, deal with it.
-You need someone special to make you visible to them.
 Ask [Kiwi.com](https://www.kiwi.com/) how [Jan Bleha](https://www.linkedin.com/in/janbleha) is essential to their success with hiring engineers.

 **ProTip™:** Are you bored as a recruiter?
 Become a DevRel person!